 We live in a time when a great many churches and evangelical organizations have taken the teachings, instructions and life example of the Yeshua HaMashiach ("Jesus the Messiah") and transformed it into an "Americanized" version that essentially enthrones self, minimizes or eliminates repentance, conversion, discipleship and sacrifice, requires little in the way of genuine spiritual empowerment and growth (while heavily promoting anything that inflates the ego and one's bank account), and which in-a-word calls good evil, and evil good.

-Thankfully, there has always been "awakenings" and "revivals" -- that is, calls for repentance and a return to genuinely Bible consistent living & conduct -- such as that of the Jesus (people) movement which surfaced in the 1970s and the New Monasticism movement which was essentially born in the 1980s.
-Naturally, these movements and the communities they spawned focus on living, loving, sharing & sacrificing as Messiah did, which makes them very divergent from the dominant American culture including most mainstream Christian denominations.
+Thankfully, there's always been "awakenings" and "revivals" -- that is, calls for repentance and a return to genuinely Bible consistent living & conduct -- such as that of the Jesus (people) movement which surfaced in the 1970s and the New Monasticism movement which was essentially born in the 1980s.
+Naturally, these movements and the communities they spawned have focused on living, loving, sharing & sacrificing as Messiah did, which puts them at odds with the dominant American culture including most mainstream Christian denominations.
 In short, they are both countercultural and radically Christian.

 Now this brings me to you.
-If you are a grafted-in (Romans 11:9) believer who is drawn to living the faith in community as both contemplative and disciple-servant, then I would encourage you to consider becoming an ordained monk or nun.
+If you are a grafted-in (Romans 11:9) believer (evangelical, Charismatic/neopentecostal, Catholic, Protestant, nondenominational) who is drawn to living the faith as a monastic, then I would encourage you to consider becoming a lay monk or nun.
+You do not have to leave your job or residence to do this, though for those who are called to the monastic life in residence with likeminded others there will be such an option in the future.
 Email me for particulars (much is in-progress!) at FounderAbbot@gmail.com.
 I will get back to you as quickly as possible.

 12 marks of the new monasticism